Director: Samuel Klein, MD

 - Mentorship/training for young investigators

-The center is comprised of the NIH-funded Nutrition Obesity Research Center (NORC), the Atkins Center of Excellence in Obesity Medicine, the Washington University Weight Management Program and the Barnes-Jewish Hospital Nutrition Support Service.
+The Center is comprised of the NIH-funded Nutrition Obesity Research Center (NORC), the Atkins Center of Excellence in Obesity Medicine, the Washington University Weight Management Program and the Barnes-Jewish Hospital Nutrition Support Service.

 Nutrition Obesity Research Center

 Washington University’s NORC is one of 11 such centers in the United States funded by the NIH National Institute of Diabetes and Digestive and Kidney Diseases.
-NORC activities enhance our understanding of the basic and clinical aspects of nutrition in the prevention, etiology, pathophysiology and therapy of nutrition-related diseases.
+NORC activities enhance our understanding of the basic and clinical aspects of nutrition in the prevention, etiology, pathophysiology, and therapy of nutrition-related diseases.
 Since its inception in 1999, Washington University’s NORC has served as a nidus for the growth and development of nutrition and obesity research at Washington University.

 Atkins Center of Excellence in Obesity Medicine